 Still, even if you can't take full advantage of the credit, it's not too shabby of a break when you take into account the additional tax savings you get by contributing to a retirement account in the first place.

-As for your 401(k), you're locked into your credit for the 2012 tax year based on the contributions you made last year.
-Make sure the W-2 you got from your company reflects the correct amount of all your pension contributions so you can get the maximum credit.
+As for your 401(k), you're locked into your credit for the 2011 tax year based on the contributions you made last year.
+Make sure the W-2 you got from your company reflects the correct amount of all your pension contributions so that you can get the maximum credit.

 If you're not yet participating in your company plan, you can improve your future saver's credit potential by signing up as soon as you're eligible.
 Then contribute as much as you can afford without doing major cash-flow damage to your paycheck.
 It could pay off at tax-filing time as well as when you retire.

 More From Bankrate.com